-4. Spoon the millet into a large mixing bowl.
+4. Now, it’s time to put everything together for the chickpea millet loaf.
+Spoon the millet into a large mixing bowl.
 Then, smash the chickpeas with your hands into the mixing bowl.
 Some of the chickpeas can be whole, but try to break them up as much as you can (see picture above).

 5. Add the sauteed vegetables from the skillet into the large mixing bowl.
 Then, add the unsweetened roasted almond butter, nutritional yeast and parsley.
 Mix everything together until it’s well combined.
 Taste, and make adjustments, if needed (more soy sauce? lemon juice? etc).

-6. Spoon into the greased loaf pan, and then spread evenly and press it down.
+6. Spoon the chickpea-millet mixture into the greased loaf pan, and then spread evenly and press it down.
 Cover with aluminum foil.
 Bake at 350º F for 30-35 minutes.

-7. Remove from oven, and let it sit uncovered for ~10 minutes.
+7. Remove the chickpea millet loaf from oven, and let it sit uncovered for ~10 minutes.
 Serve.